ChainSafe/lodestar/docs/pages/contribution/testing/index.md

 ### Spec Tests

-The Ethereum Consensus Specifications are what ensure that the various clients are built toward the same end goal and will work harmoniously on the network.
+The Ethereum Consensus Specifications are what ensure that the various consensus clients do not diverge on critical computations and will work harmoniously on the network.
 See the [Spec Tests](./spec-tests.md) page for more information.

 ### Performance Tests